 Redeemers are defined as consumers who have redeemed at least one digital offer within the quarter.
 If one consumer were to redeem on more than one publisher, they would be counted as a redeemer on each publisher.
+Year-to-date redeemers are calculated as the average of current year quarter-to-date redeemers.
 Redeemers are an indicator of the scale and growth of our business, as the number of redeemers typically drives our revenue and is an indication of our ability to grow redemptions.

 D2C redeemers are consumers who have redeemed at least one digital offer on any lbotta property within the quarter.
-Third-party publisher redeemers are consumers who have redeemed at least one digital offer on any publisher property that is not an Ibotta property, namely our retailer publishers.
+Third-party publisher redeemers are consumers who have redeemed at least one digital offer on any publisher property that is not an lbotta property, namely our retailer publishers.